 - Assessments must support students in their individual, artistic and professional development within the framework of the curriculum in a direction that fits their individual ambitions and interests.
 They must encourage and enable them to take responsibility for their own learning processes.
-Critical (self-)reflection from the students and feedback and feedforward from the teachers are key elements in the assessments. - 2.
-Assessments must relate the students' development to both the final requirements of the programme and the students' individual projected positioning in the chosen context. - 3.
+Critical (self-)reflection from the students and feedback and feedforward from the tutors are key elements in the assessments. - 2.
+Assessments must relate to both the students' development and the final requirements of the programme. - 3.
 Assessments are competence-based and integral in nature.
-Individual study components are always assessed considering the integral development of the student. - 4.
-Assessments are aligned with the study programme in terms of content, learning objectives and teaching methods and in correspondence with the bachelor's degree level. - 5.
+Feedback on individual study components must be given in their mutual context. - 4.
+Assessments are aligned with the study programme in terms of content, learning objectives and teaching methods and in correspondence with the master's degree level. - 5.
 Assessment methods and assessment criteria reflect the professional artistic practice as much as possible. - 6.
 Students must be informed at the start of the course about assessment criteria and assessment methods. - 7.
 Assessments are carried out by teams of assessors/examiners, to ensure the reliability on the basis of an intersubjective approach.